edysfy/Group_website/process/sysImp.md

 The user can display this dialog in two ways.
 1. By clicking on the map:
 If the user is operating on a zoom level greater than 12 and is logged in, we can use the 'map.on('click')' method.
 This is an event listener.
-When the event is triggered, it will open a mat-dialog on top of the map, this dialog contains the Userpost component, which is a form that allows the user to submit their emotion, keyword, and post.
+When the event is triggered, it will open a mat-dialog on top of the map - this dialog contains the Userpost component, which is a form that allows the user to submit their emotion, keyword, and post.
 Also, this event will update the longitude and latitude values in the Post Service, with the coordinates of the map where the user clicked.
 ```javascript
 this.map.on('click', (e) => {
   if (this.isLoggedIn) {